jimjag/telaen/README.md

 Telaen is designed to work with both the bundled as well as the system-provided versions of these tools.

-No database is required.
+No external database is required.

 ## Contributing

 Please submit bug reports, suggestions and pull requests to the [GitHub issue tracker](https://github.com/jimjag/telaen/issues).

-We're particularly interested in fixing edge-cases, expanding test coverage and dropping support for PHP4, PHP5.1 and PHP5.2.
+We're particularly interested in fixing edge-cases, expanding test coverage and freshing-up the user UI.

 ## Changelog